 All children are encouraged to have a water bottle in school.
 It can be used in any lesson or activity as long as it contains water only.
 Water bottles can be refilled at our water fountains; Bowsland Green water bottles are for sale in the office at £1.50 each.

 Children may have a school dinner, bring a packed lunch or go home for lunch.
 We hold the Healthy Schools Award and our meals are well balanced and nutritious.
-The cost of dinners is currently £2.10 per day for KS2 children.
+The cost of dinners is currently £2.10 per day (£2.20 from 1st September 2018) for KS2 children.
 All pupils in Reception and KS1 qualify for a universal ‘free hot lunch’ under the Government initiative scheme.
 If you think your child/ren are entitled to Free School Meals, please call at the office for more information.
 Dinner money owed for pupils in KS2 is paid on line, in advance using our parent payment system SIMS Agora.